morinim/ultra/README.md

 ```
 (requires superuser, i.e. root, privileges)

-Manually installing is also very easy.
+Manual installation is also straightforward.
 There are just two files, both inside the `build/kernel` directory:

 - a static library (e.g. `libultra.a` under Unix);
 - an automatically generated global/single header (`auto_ultra.h` which can be renamed).

-As a side note, the command to build the global header is:
+As a side note, to build the global header manually, use:

 ```shell
 ./tools/single_include.py --src-include-dir src/ --src-include kernel/ultra.h --dst-include mysingleheaderfile.h
 ```
-(must be executed from the repository main directory)
+(must be executed from the main directory of the repository)

 ## LICENSE